This tip contrasts the different approaches to getting adults and children talking.

 - To feel they can speak the language quickly

 Activities suitable for encouraging children to talk are

 - Role play: children enjoy being someone else and acting out a situation.
 For example: at the shop, at the Doctor’s.
 Children naturally use role play in their own language situations.

 - Story telling: a natural way to promote repetition of structures and vocabulary.
 Choose stories with repetition like The Three Little Pigs or The Very Hungry Caterpillar.

 - Puppets and props: Another way that children can imagine dialogue and practise through pretending to make puppets talk.
-Props like dressy up or masks help them take on roles and focus.
+Props like dressing up or masks help them take on roles and focus.